 If you have any tips for either city, please leave a comment below.

 You may have noticed that I’ve not written much here on the blog lately.
 Luckily, I’ve had help from a number of people coming forward wanting to do expat interviews.
-My friend William also wrote about Send My Bags, a service that helps those moving abroad, and my other friend, Fiona, shared her favourite things about Berlin.
+My friend Fiona also shared her favourite things about Berlin.

 So why haven’t I been writing?
 Truth be told, I’ve simply been overwhelmed and continually exhausted!

 During the first part of the year when I was off of work, I obviously had a lot of time on my hands, but I was busy applying for jobs, going on interviews, etc. I managed to publish some posts, but during the time I was waiting for my visa to be approved, I also lost heart.
 I was stressed and spent many days at home in a panicked state, and writing was the last thing on my mind.
 Also, not being able to travel for such a long period of time didn’t give me the chance to explore any new places and write about them.

 These days, work takes up a lot of time, and I’m not at all unhappy with that.
 But it does have consequences, as it’s impossible to do everything.